Pancakes are always a good idea, but German pancakes are even more delicious and easier to make! Perfect for a lazy weekend morning.

 There’s never a bad time for pancakes and trust me, I make them quite often.
 But it has been years and years and years since I’ve had a German pancake.
 When I was a kid, my dad made them for Sunday brunch all the time, but I’ve never made my own.
 I remember absolutely loving them, so I grabbed this recipe and whipped it up on a weekend morning.

-German pancakes are actually a lot easier to make than regular pancakes.
-You just combine all the ingredients (my recipe had me doing it in a blender, so I didn’t even need to exert any arm strength) and pour them into a skillet.
+In my opinion, German pancakes are actually a lot easier to make than regular pancakes.
+You just combine all the ingredients (this recipe has you doing it in a blender, so you don’t even need to exert any arm strength) and pour them into a skillet over medium heat with butter melted in it.

-You only really need one pancake to make one to serve a table of four.
-But if you’re really in weekend mode, I think it’s totally OK just to make one all for yourself.
+You technically only need one pancake to make one to serve a table of four… But I can definitely eat more of a quarter of this baby in the morning.
+And if you’re really in weekend mode, I think it’s totally OK just to make one all for yourself.

 I may or may not have done this.
 And I would certainly do it again.
 Please don’t try to make me feel bad… Sometimes I’m just so happy the weekend is here that I need to majorly treat myself in the mornings.
-This is most definitely a reason to get out of bed in the morning.
+German pancakes are most definitely a reason to get out of bed in the morning.

 You know one reason why I think German pancakes are so much better than other pancakes?
 There were 4 eggs in this baby.
 Which is way more than in your average pancake batter.